 - Flexible digital tooling – Because digital tooling is easily modifiable, revisions are inexpensive making it an ideal process for prototypes.
 Also, if you have several prototypes with the same material and thickness, they can be processed on the same sheet of metal.
 This process is called compound tooling and can also save time.

 - Lead time- Photo chemical etching companies can ship parts out within days to a week.
-Quickly processed tooling and in-stock metals make this possible, allowing you to get your products to your customer faster.
+Quickly processed tooling and in-stock metals make this possible, allowing you to get your products to your customers faster.

 - Repeatability with Complex Features- Let’s say you need 2,000 pieces of a part that is .60″ (15.24 mm) in length and .11″ (2.79mm) in diameter with many features, such as a stent for the medical industry.
 Using CAD software, the tooling engineer will design the pattern to fit as many parts as possible on the sheet.
 The machining operator will calibrate the speed, and the pieces will simultaneously etch making it more cost-effective than laser cutting, wire EDM and stamping which processes piece by piece.